For a better recognition and acceleration of social innovation in the European innovation framework.

 European transition must be seen as an urgent, radical, symbiotic and global change, and tackle environmental, social and technological issues.
 In this prospect, we believe the EU has to make the digital transition and the change of scale of social innovators a priority for the next term of office, by increasing exchanges between Social innovators and the European Technology sector with clear quantitative and qualitative objectives.
 We count on the next Members of the EU Parliament, the Commissioners and the Member States to :

-A) Promote the solutions provided by social innovation toward European innovation stakeholders, accelerate it with the help of technological tools and make it a European competitive advantage within the « Tech War ».
+A) Promote the solutions provided by social innovation toward European innovation stakeholders and accelerate it with the help of technological tools.

 - A.2.
 Dedicate a European week on the model of the Social Good Week or the European Heritage Days to bring together different stakeholders – government, policy makers, educators, civil society leaders, entrepreneurs, students, innovators, scientists etc for a multiplication of opportunities for meetings, exchanges, competitions.

-- A.3 Promote a new European open source license model for social and environnemental digital solutions [Relevant inspiration: Creative commons].
+- A.3 Promote a new European open source license model for social and environnemental impact project holders [Relevant inspiration: Creative commons].